NordicSemiconductor/ble-sdk-arduino/README.md

 This has been tested using the Arduino UNO, Mega, Leaonardo boards and the nRF2740/nRF2741 module or the Bluetooth low energy shield from Redbearlab.
 The shield is available from seeedstudio and makershed.

 ##Contents
 The BLE folder in \libraries\ contains the ported bluetooth library.
-This folder (BLE) should be extracted into the arduino libraries folder.
+This folder (BLE) should be extracted into the Arduino "libraries" folder.
 This contains the ACI library.

 The demos folder contains example projects and should be placed outside the Arduino install folder.